e7ite/EliteOS/README.md

 An OS from ground up.
 Right now it is only a legacy BIOS compatible bootloader.

 ## Build Instructions
-1. Get the repository.
+1. Get this repository
-2. Tell CMake where to create the Makefile.
-I'd recommend `mkdir build && cmake -S . -B build`
-3. Run `make`
+2. Build the bootloader.
+If you want to use my script, make `scripts/build.sh` executable using `chmod +x scripts/build.sh`, and run it using `scripts/build.sh`.
+If the script doesn't work for you or you don't want to use my script, configure CMake using something like `mkdir build && cmake -S . -B build` and `cd build && make`.
-4. Done! `boot.bin` is the bootloader which you can load on QEMU or a x86_64 processor with legacy BIOS firmware.
+3. Done! `boot.bin` is the bootloader which you can load on QEMU or on a PC with an x86_64 processor with legacy BIOS firmware.

 ## Dependencies
 CMake: Build system